Jeffrey288/EMIA2020-Prototyping/README.md

 Then I realised.
 I didn't want to take this course.
 Its a major requirement.

-It makes me rethink university education and the correct way to pursue for knowledge.)
+It makes me rethink university education and the correct way to pursue knowledge.)

 Contains:
 - code for controlling TFT using arduino